mehtaarn000/SuperSourceControl/README.md

 git clone https://github.com/mehtaarn000/SuperSourceControl
 go build ssc.go
 ```
-Then, move the `ssc` executable to somewhere in your path.
+Then, move the `ssc` executable to somewhere in your $PATH.

 ## Quickstart
 To start a project: